asyncapi/website/pages/blog/intent-driven-api.md

 At this point, we faced up some API design decisions, such as:

 - Shall we add getters for all properties?
-- Are we going to use singular and plural methods?
-Both?
-Only plural?
+- Are we going to use singular or plural methods?
 - Are methods going to have any argument at all?
 - Etc